Miroslav Kozák

-Miroslav Kozák (born 30 October 1976) is a Slovak former footballer who is last known to have played as a forward for FK Bodva Moldava nad Bodvou.
+Miroslav Kozák (born 30 October 1976) is a Slovak former professional footballer who played as a forward.
 Besides Slovakia, he has played in the Czech Republic, Iran and Hungary.

 Career

 In 2000, Kozák signed for Czech side Žižkov.
 In 2001, he signed for Žilina in the Slovak top flight.
 In 2002, he was sent on loan to Slovak second tier club DAC.
 Before the second half of 2003–04, Kozák signed for FC Petržalka in the Slovak top flight, helping them win the 2003–04 Slovak Cup.
 In 2004, he signed for Iranian second tier team Oghab.

-In 2007, Kozák signed for Tatabánya in the Hungarian top flight, where he made 6 league appearances and scored 0 goals.
-On 25 August 2007, he debuted for Tatabánya during a 0-7 loss to Fehérvár.
-In 2008, Kozák signed for Slovak third tier outfit FK Bodva Moldava nad Bodvou.
+In 2007, Kozák signed for Tatabánya in the Hungarian top flight, where he made six league appearances without scoring any goal.
+On 25 August 2007, he debuted for Tatabánya during a 7–0 loss to Fehérvár.
+In 2008, Kozák signed for Slovak third tier club FK Bodva Moldava nad Bodvou.